 KONG: SKULL ISLAND (2017)

-A MONSTROUS FUTURE:
+A MONSTROUS FUTURE

-It is an absolute joy to see the greatest monsters in human history returning to the big screen, and the possibility of them facing off in 2020 is enough to send many fans into a delirium, myself included.
+It is an absolute joy to see the greatest monsters in human history returning to the big screen.
+And the possibility of them facing off in 2021 is enough to send many fans into delirium, myself included.
 The incarnation of Kong found in Skull Island was based upon the proportions of his original 1933 counterpart and saw the mighty ape standing upright once again.

-Correcting the failings of the embarrassing 1998 version of Godzilla was incredible enough…but having King Kong survive a movie for the very first time in his long and industrious history was nothing short of miraculous.
+Correcting the failings of the embarrassing 1998 version of Godzilla was achievement enough.
+But having King Kong survive a movie for the first time was nothing short of miraculous.

-Since 1933, he has both terrified and enthralled us with his adventures and now, 85 years since his arrival on the silver screen King Kong is back to reclaim his throne.
+Since 1933, he has both terrified and enthralled us with his adventures, and now, 85 years since his arrival on the silver screen King Kong is back to reclaim his throne.

+Monsters do exist in Warner Bros’ new Monsterverse.
 And in this universe…Kong is King!